 New government contractors repeat the same government contractor accounting mistakes year after year, and each one costs real money.
-Amerifusion Bookkeeping sees these errors across firms of every size, from $500,000 first-time awardees to $20 million contractors who grew too fast for their accounting infrastructure.
-The seven mistakes below account for the majority of DCAA findings, questioned costs, and failed pre-award surveys we encounter in practice.
+Seven of them produce most DCAA findings, questioned costs and failed pre-award surveys.

 Mistake 1: Commingling Direct and Indirect Costs